ACavalletto/ACavalletto/README.md

-<h2> Hi there 👋, I'm Arnaud Cavalletto! </h2>
+<h2> Hi there 👋, I'm Arnaud! </h2>

 ---

-<p> I am a software developer currently going through the General Assembly Software Development bootcamp.
-I enjoy the challenge of learning new technologies and using them to creatively solve problems.</p>
+<p> I am a software developer who enjoys diving into challenging problems and working through them to a solution.
+I enjoy learning new things within technologies I already know and digging into technologies that I have not tried yet.</p>

 ---

-- 🔭 I’m currently working on Frontend projects using HTML,CSS, and Javascript.
+- 🔭 I’m currently working on Frontend projects using:
+    -HTML
+    -CSS
+    -Javascript
+    -React
+    -Python
+    -Django.
-- 🌱 I’m currently learning NodeJS,ExpressJS, MongoDb.
+- 🌱 I’m currently learning:
+    -GraphQL
+    -PostgreSQL
 - 📫 How to reach me:
     - <a href ="mailto:arnaudcavalletto@yahoo.com"><strong>Email</strong></a>
     - <a href ="www.linkedin.com/in/arnaud-cavalletto"><strong>LinkedIn</strong></a>
 ---

 ### Languages and Tools